SteveJustin1963/tec-AT5000/README.md

 # tec-AT5000
-Inspired by the Simpsons AT-5000 auto dialer, use software ideas from TE14 Dialer and hardware from TE-Dial-Alarm-2, hack some code in asm and MINT
+Inspired by the Simpsons AT-5000 auto dialer, use software from TE14 Dialer and hardware from TE-Dial-Alarm-2, hack some code in asm and MINT

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/mp1.png)
 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/mpad1.png)